darlanhms/api-golang/README.md

 # api-golang
-A simple web API using golang with fiber, an express like package
+A simple API using golang with fiber, an express like package